tanviagwl98/Assistive_AI_FullStack_Project/docs/system-design-architecture.md

 Production
 ```

-Database migrations should be version-controlled through Prisma migrations.
+MongoDB schema/index changes should be version-controlled through application migration scripts or controlled Mongoose/index-management processes.

+Unlike Prisma migrations, MongoDB does not require a relational migration file for every schema change.
+Changes should be handled through versioned migration scripts when existing production documents require transformation.

 ---

-# 42. Deployment Architecture
+# 55. Deployment Architecture

 ## MVP Deployment